d12frosted/elpa-mirror/melpa/moody-readme.txt

 becomes in-/active.
-Other packages additionally change what elements are being displayed and also the appearance of an individual element may change completely, which I found highly distracting when trying out those packages because I never know what visual clues to look for in order to find a certain piece of information.
+Other packages additionally change what elements are being displayed and also the appearance of an individual element may change completely, which I found highly distracting when trying out those packages, because I never knew what visual clues to look for in order to find a certain piece of information.